Low-Maintenance Ground Covers That Suppress Weeds

 hardiest and most versatile; thrives in poor soil

 (Lysimachia nummularia) is a rugged ground cover hardy in zones 3-9.* It thrives in wet areas.
 Although it grows in partial shade, for best color, grow it in full sun.
 Its long, trailing stems have round chartreuse leaves and yellow flowers.
 Golden creeping Jenny

 Creeping Jenny covers large areas quickly, putting out roots all along its stems and choking out weeds.

 Use it to ring a pond, trail along a wall, or edge a walkway.
 It even makes a great spiller in mixed container gardens.
 Although creeping Jenny can be an aggressive grower, the cultivar "Aurea" is relatively well-behaved.

 Mazus reptans, commonly called mazus, is another low-maintenance perennial ground cover.
 Suitable for Zones 4-9, it performs best in part shade, but it will grow in full shade, too.

-When weather's hot, keep mazus moist.
-In mild climates it remains green year round and begins blooming in early spring.
+When the weather's hot, keep mazus moist.
+In mild climates, it remains green year round and begins blooming in early spring.
 If conditions are right, it will bloom throughout summer, sometimes even into fall.

-At just two-inches tall, mazus is the perfect ground cover between stepping stones and along walls.
-And it's easy to propagate.
-Transplant small plugs from established plants in early spring or fall when they're not in bloom.
-Or, root cuttings during the summer and plant them in autumn.
+At just two inches tall, mazus is the perfect ground cover to plant between stepping stones and along walls.
+And it's easy to propagate; transplant small plugs from established plants in early spring or fall when they're not in bloom, or root cuttings during the summer and plant them in autumn.

 Tufted creeping phlox (Phlox stolonifera) is a North American native that prefers partial sun or shade and moist soil.
 It has needle-like evergreen leaves that form a dense mat to effectively suppress weeds.